fralfaro/fralfaro/README.md

 ### More About Me:

-* 🌍 I'm based in Chile
+* 🌍 I'm based in Chile.
-* 🖥️ See my portfolio at [https://fralfaro.github.io/portfolio/](http://fralfaro.github.io/portfolio/)
+* 🖥️ See my portfolio at [https://fralfaro.github.io/portfolio/](http://fralfaro.github.io/portfolio/).
-* ✉️ You can contact me at [francisco.alfaro.496@gmail.com](mailto:francisco.alfaro.496@gmail.com)
+* ✉️ You can contact me at [francisco.alfaro.496@gmail.com](mailto:francisco.alfaro.496@gmail.com).
 * 🧠 I'm learning Software Development, Deep Learning and Advanced Statistics.
-* 🤝 I'm open to collaborating on Education Projects
+* 🤝 I'm open to collaborating on Education Projects.
-* 💬 Ask me about anything tech related, I am happy to help
+* 💬 Ask me about anything tech related, I am happy to help.

 ### Portfolio